Adding edge dynamics to bipartite random-access networks: Motivation and background

 To the best of our knowledge, random-access models with user mobility in the context of interference graphs have so far not been considered in the literature.
-All the studies we are aware of that have examined the impact of user mobility in wireless networks are concerned with handover mechanisms (see \cite{R02}, \cite{TV05}), so-called opportunistic scheduling algorithms (see \cite{BHP09}, \cite{VTL02}), capacity issues in ad hoc and cellular networks (see \cite{BPH06}, \cite{GT02}), and flow-level performance (see \cite{BBHJP09}, \cite{BBP04}, \cite{BS13}, \cite{SS19}).
+All the studies we are aware of that have examined the impact of user mobility in wireless networks are concerned with handover mechanisms (see \cite{R02}, \cite{TV05}), so-called opportunistic scheduling algorithms (see \cite{BHP09}, \cite{VTL02}), capacity issues in ad hoc and cellular networks (see \cite{BPH06}, \cite{GT02}), and flow-level performance (see \cite{BBP04}, \cite{BBHJP09}, \cite{BBP04}, \cite{BS13}, \cite{SS20}).

 In this paper we investigate a dynamic version of the random-access protocols in order to try to capture some features of user mobility in wireless networks.
 A natural paradigm for constructing \textit{dynamic interference graphs} would be to use geometric graphs, such as unit-disk graphs.
 Each node, representing a transmitter-receiver pair, follows a random trajectory and experiences interference from all nodes within a certain distance.
 A feasible state of the interference graph would then be generated by a specific instance of the geometric graph.
 We follow a different approach and, with an explorative intention, we consider a model where edges are allowed to appear and disappear from the graph according to i.i.d.\ Poisson clocks placed on each of them.
-We identify how the mean transition time depends on the speed of the dynamics.
-Our approach is based on the intuition that a node can activate either when its neighbors are simultaneously inactive or when the edges connecting it with its neighbors disappear.
-Interpolation between these two situations gives rise to different scenarios and interesting behavior.